flamesphp/flames/README.md

 * Flames framework created for high performance and large number of accesses.
 * Only 1.12ms from kernel boot to call controller (17-18x faster than Laravel, closer from Slim).
 * You don't need to learn JS to develop your frontend, just run PHP 8.3 natively in Flames (WebAssembly).
+* Native client bridge to allow PHP to JS and JS to PHP.
 * ORM with automatic migrations turn database easy.
 * ORM with Models and Repositories.
 * Server HTTP Client based on GuzzleHttp.